 How do I become a member?

 The Florida CPA/PAC has a proud tradition of success in support of business-minded candidates.
-Help us continue to ensure the strong presence of the CPA profession in legislative and regulatory activities by supporting the Florida CPA/PAC in one of the following four membership categories:
+Help us continue to ensure the strong presence of the CPA profession in legislative and regulatory activities by supporting the Florida CPA/PAC in one of the following five membership categories: